maxmilton/new-tab/README.md

 Issue | Why / How
 --|--
 Access | Still have access to common things like the bookmarks bar<sup>[*1](#known-issues)</sup> etc.
-Speed | Functionality should be available near instantly.
-Page load performance, file size, and runtime performance should all be scrupulously optimised.
+Speed | Near instant access to functionality.
+Page load performance, runtime performance, and file size should all be scrupulously optimised.
-Privacy | Don't add user tracking scripts (unlike most other extensions).
+Privacy | No user tracking scripts (unlike most other extensions).
-Unobtrusive | Doesn't add annoying things like entries to your right click menu.
+Unobtrusive | No annoying things like entries to your right click menu.

 ### Technology